isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <sup>3</sup> Defined as income earned in the past 12-month period ÷ Total number of months worked in the past 12-month period<br>
 <sup>4</sup> Annual value is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings and maintenance fees.
 It is determined based on estimated market rentals of similar or comparable properties	<br><br>
 	</details></li>
+<li style="font-size:17px"><details><summary><b>How can I check the amount of Workfare Income Supplement payout that I will receive?</b></summary>
+We will notify you of the Workfare Income Supplement (WIS) payout amount by letters and/or SMS messages a few days before the payment date.<br><br>
+You can retrieve a copy of your notification by logging in to the Workfare portal with your Singpass.<br><br>
+If you are receiving letter notifications, you can receive earlier notifications via SMS by updating your Singpass-registered mobile number at "<a href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/people/notificationmode" class="hyperlink">View/Update My Notification Mode</a>".<br><br>
+		You may also use the <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">WIS calculator</a> to estimate the amount of WIS payout you are entitled to.
+	<br><br></details></li>
 	<li style="font-size:17px"><details><summary>
 		<b>What do I need to do to receive Workfare Income Supplement (WIS)?</b></summary>If you are an employee, you do not need to do anything.
 Your eligibility for Workfare Income Supplement (WIS) will be automatically assessed based on the CPF contributions* made by your employer. <br><br>
 If you are a Self-Employed Person (SEP), you need to declare your net trade income (NTI) and contribute to your MediSave Account to be considered for WIS.
 Use our <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">online WIS calculator</a> to find out the amount you need to contribute to your MediSave Account.<br><br>